 Painting is something that encourages you to turn off the logical half of your brain while letting the creative half take over, which is a terrific way to unwind after a demanding day of work we say.
 Regardless of how long you’ve been living in our amazing capital, taking an art class to learn all about painting could be a truly unforgettable experience.
-Here’s the Secret London lowdown on some of the best art classes and painting classes in London:
+Here’s the Secret London lowdown on some of the best art classes and painting classes in London.

 1. Master Peace